 \section{Experiments}

-We showcase the broad and successful applicability of \models in three different tasks: (i) pattern formation, (ii) graph autoencoding and (iii) simulation of \En-Equivariant dynamical systems.
-We set $\hd=16$ (hidden state dimension) and $\md=32$ (message dimension) throughout \emph{all} experiments which lead to an overall automaton size of only 5K parameters \emph{irrespective} of the coordinate dimension being used.
-We are grateful to the developers of the main software packages used for this work: Pytorch \citep{paszke2019pytorch}, PyTorch Geometric \citep{Fey/Lenssen/2019} and PyTorch Lightning \citep{Falcon_PyTorch_Lightning_2019}.
+We showcase the successful applicability of \models in three different tasks: (i) pattern formation, (ii) graph autoencoding and (iii) simulation of \En-equivariant dynamical systems.
+We set $\hd=16$ (hidden dimension) and $\md=32$ (message dimension) throughout \emph{all} experiments, leading to an overall automaton size of only 5K parameters \emph{irrespective} of the coordinate dimension being used.
+We are grateful to the developers of the main software packages used for this work: Pytorch \citep{paszke2019pytorch}, PyTorch Geometric \citep{Fey/Lenssen/2019} and Lightning \citep{Falcon_PyTorch_Lightning_2019}.
 Our code is available at \href{https://github.com/gengala/egnca}{github.com/gengala/egnca}.
 All experiments are run on an NVIDIA Quadro P1000 16GB, and each run does not take more than 2.5 hours to complete.